 What help will self-employed workers get?

-If you qualify, you will get a taxable grant amounting to 80% of the average profits from the past three tax years.
+If you qualify, you will get a taxable grant based on your average profits from the past three tax years.

 To calculate the average, HMRC will add up the total trading profit for the three tax years, divide this amount by three and use this to calculate the monthly amount.